mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 # Documentation Style Guide

-This document defines the standards for GitLab's documentation content and files.
+This document defines the standards for GitLab's documentation.
+Use this guide for standards on grammar, formatting, word usage, and more.

-For broader information about the documentation, see the [Documentation guidelines](index.md).
+For broader information about the documentation, see the [Documentation guidelines](../index.md).

 For guidelines specific to text in the GitLab interface, see the Pajamas [Content](https://design.gitlab.com/content/error-messages/) section.

 For information on how to validate styles locally or by using GitLab CI/CD, see [Testing](../testing.md).

-Use this guide for standards on grammar, formatting, word usage, and more.

-You can also view a list of [recent updates to this guide](https://gitlab.com/dashboard/merge_requests?scope=all&utf8=%E2%9C%93&state=merged&label_name[]=tw-style&not[label_name][]=docs%3A%3Afix).
+You can view a list of [recent updates to this guide](https://gitlab.com/dashboard/merge_requests?scope=all&utf8=%E2%9C%93&state=merged&label_name[]=tw-style&not[label_name][]=docs%3A%3Afix).

 If you can't find what you need: